martinamaggio/save/README.md

    adjusted to zoom (because it is constructed to be general).
 The tikz code that generated the figure can be modified to zoom in certain areas (found in the file code/latex/figure.tex).

+4. To be able to use the video converter, please refer to the scripts/ folder first to install dependencies